Ricardo Moniz

-Ricardo Moniz (born 17 June 1964) is a Dutch professional football manager and former player who is the head coach of Hungarian Nemzeti Bajnokság I club Zalaegerszeg.
+Ricardo Moniz (born 17 June 1964) is a Dutch football manager and former player who is the head coach of Slovak club Trenčín.

-Career
+Playing career

-He played for RKC Waalwijk, HFC Haarlem, Helmond Sport and FC Eindhoven.
+Moniz played for RKC Waalwijk, HFC Haarlem, Helmond Sport and Eindhoven.

 Coaching career

-He was formerly a skills trainer at Tottenham Hotspur, leaving the club in May 2008 after three seasons.
+Moniz was formerly a skills trainer at Tottenham Hotspur, leaving the club in May 2008 after three seasons.

 Moniz is one of the few proteges of the skills training guru Wiel Coerver which is aimed at improving technical ability over tactical ability.
 He was previously an academy coach at PSV Eindhoven.

 On 8 June 2008, he signed a new contract to be the new skills and talent coach next to head coach Martin Jol at Hamburger SV.
 On 26 April 2010, he was named the interim head coach by Hamburger SV, replacing Bruno Labbadia for the last two games in the season 2009/2010.
 He was in that position until Armin Veh was hired on 24 May 2010.

 Salzburg

-Ricardo was then appointed the Global Director of Youth Development for Red Bull.
-Responsible for academies in 4 continents.
-After the resignations of Huub Stevens and Dietmar Beiersdorfer on 8 April 2011, Moniz was named the new head coach of FC Red Bull Salzburg.
+Ricardo was then appointed the Global Director of Youth Development for Red Bull, responsible for academies in four continents.
+After the resignations of Huub Stevens and Dietmar Beiersdorfer on 8 April 2011, Moniz was named the new head coach of Red Bull Salzburg.

-Ricardo won the League and Cup double with FC Red Bull Salzburg.
+Ricardo won the League and Cup double with Red Bull Salzburg.
 Becoming the first manager in Salzburg history (Austria and Red Bull Salzburg) to achieve a league and cup double.

-In June 2012 he resigned after internal differences.
+In June 2012, he resigned after internal differences.

 Ferencváros

-On 21 August 2012, Ricardo Moniz was appointed as the new manager of the Hungarian League club Ferencvárosi TC.
+On 21 August 2012, Ricardo Moniz was appointed as the new manager of the Hungarian League club Ferencváros.

-At FTC his devotion to football became immediately popular among fans and many successes followed.
-Yet, struggling with difficult circumstances, on 2 December 2013, Moniz was sacked by Ferencvárosi TC due to poor performance of the team.
+At FTC, his devotion to football became immediately popular among fans and many successes followed.
+Yet, struggling with difficult circumstances, on 2 December 2013, Moniz was sacked by Ferencváros due to poor performance of the team.

 Ricardo was voted the Austrian manager of the year for the 2011/2012 season and achieved the Hungarian Players Union Manager of the Year in 2012/2013.

 Gdansk

 On 27 March 2014, he was named a new coach of Lechia Gdańsk, and successfully brought them to their highest ever league position, of 4th.
-On 4 June 2014 he resigned from his position for personal reasons.
+On 4 June 2014, he resigned from his position for personal reasons.
 Shortly after resigning from Lechia, he became new manager of 1860 Munich, where he made the then 18 year old Julian Weigl captain.
 Moniz was sacked on 24 September 2014.